Symbol (formal)

 This diagram shows the syntactic entities that may be constructed from formal languages.
 The symbols and strings of symbols may be broadly divided into nonsense and well-formed formulas.
 A formal language can be thought of as identical to the set of its well-formed formulas.
 The set of well-formed formulas may be broadly divided into theorems and non-theorems.

-A logical symbol is a fundamental concept in logic, tokens of which may be marks or a configuration of marks which form a particular pattern.
-Although the term symbol in common use sometimes refers to the idea being symbolized, and at other times to the marks on a piece of paper or chalkboard which are being used to express that idea; in the formal languages studied in mathematics and logic, the term symbol refers to the idea, and the marks are considered to be a token instance of the symbol.
+A formal symbol is a fundamental concept in logic, tokens of which may be marks or a configuration of marks which form a particular pattern.
+Although the term symbol in common use sometimes refers to the idea being symbolized, and at other times to the marks on a piece of paper or chalkboard which are being used to express that idea; in the formal languages studied in mathematics and logic, the term symbol refers to the idea, and the marks are considered to be a token instance of the symbol, according to the semiotic theory of Charles Sanders Peirce.
 In logic, symbols build literal utility to illustrate ideas.